Asian Art Outpost

 fu yuu

-It's a simple word that suggests that "you have made it" in Chinese, Japanese Kanji, and Korean Hanja.
+It's a simple word that suggests “you have made it” in Chinese, Japanese Kanji, and Korean Hanja.

-See Also...
-Good Fortune
+See Also: Good Fortune

 Abundance and Prosperity